Can You Get An EIN Strictly For Banking?

 Fortunately, the process is super easy.
 You can download the form and submit it online.
 Usually, you can verify an EIN number within a day or so, which means you can open an account shortly after.

-Overall, getting an EIN is a smart way to manage your finances, with or without a business.
+Overall, getting an EIN is another smart way to manage your finances, with or without a business.